A hero's journey: How embracing Autism helped a Colorado artist carve out his own destiny

 He also attributes a some of his success as an artist and community member to the guidance he found through the Reach program at RedLine Denver, where he’s now a vital member of the Core Artist program.

-Reach provides supplies, career guidance and opportunities with little to no barriers to entry, ensuring that many folks who don’t have access to the basic necessities for building an artistic career are able to pursue their passions.
+Reach provides supplies, career guidance and opportunities with little to no barriers to entry, ensuring that many folks who don’t have access to the basic necessities for building an artistic career are able to pursue their careers with the support of community.

 “We've been able to create together, have all different types of exhibitions, all these opportunities and as the name implies, extends the ‘reach’ of our creative powers.”
 Maes explains.